 One of the main reasons for the projected growth is the aging of individuals who were born in the baby boom.
 As people get older, their need for routine medical care is imperative, which increases the need for LPNs in medical facilities.

 The growing number of people suffering from lifestyle diseases such as obesity and diabetes has also heightened the need for LPNs in various healthcare facilities nationwide.
 More families are also appointing LPNs to consult with and attend to elderly in their home.
 As older LPNs retire, more job opportunities will also open up for recent graduates.

 Many people have used the position of a Licensed Practical Nurse as a stepping stone to career advancement.
 It can provide a great way for those with less formal education to progress in the medical care field.
-Many LPN’s continue their training to become registered nurses and that in turn can lead to further specialization and becoming a Nurse Practitioner.
+Many LPN’s continue their training to become registered nurses and that in turn can lead to further specialization and becoming a Nurse Practitioner or a CRNA.
 It really can be the Practical Nurse career!